-He was shot in the face leaving neighborhood reunion at recreation center
+Man shot in face at neighborhood reunion brings 'stain' on community

 A night supposed to be full of fun and reminiscing ended with one man being shot in the head.

-Jerlioundus Frederick Armstrong, 38, of Macon, was leaving the Fort Hill annual reunion when he was wounded in the left side of his face just before 9:30 p.m.
+Jerlioundus Frederick Armstrong, 38, of Macon, was leaving the Fort Hill neighborhood's third annual family day reunion when he was wounded in the left side of his face just before 9:30 p.m.
 Sunday, according to a Bibb County sheriff's news release.

 Witnesses told sheriff's deputies they heard a gunshot and saw Armstrong fall to the ground at the Rosa Jackson Recreation Center at 1211 Maynard St. in east Macon.